 Canada tax filing help

-The following info about filing a Canadian tax return only applies to very simple tax situations of IEC participants who entered Canada and became tax residents in the tax year.
-If you entered Canada on an IEC in another tax year, or are a non-resident for tax purposes, this info is not for you.
+This guide is for IEC participants with simple tax situations who entered Canada and became tax residents in the same year.
+If you arrived in a different year or are considered a non-resident for tax purposes, this information does not apply to you.

-If you were a “non-resident for tax purposes”, or if you left Canada permanently during the tax year, you cannot file the tax return online because there is no online software for this tax situation.
+If you were a non-resident for tax purposes, or if you left Canada permanently during the tax year, you cannot file online, because there’s no software for these situations.
+In this case, you must file your tax return on paper.

-- 10 years time to file if you expect a refund
+• Up to 10 years – if you are expecting a refund

-Around February/March time you will get your T4 slips from your employers.
-The T4 is a summary of your earnings and deductions.
+Around February or March, you’ll receive your T4 slips from your employers.
+A T4 is a summary of your earnings and deductions for the year.

-You need all T4 slips to file the tax return.
+You need all your T4 slips to file your tax return.

 The Canadian tax year is from January 1 - December 31